Broward County Sheriff's Office: Under Gregory Tony

-On January 11, 2019, days after Florida Governor DeSantis took office, he appointed Tony the Sheriff of Broward County.
+On January 11, 2019, days after Florida Governor DeSantis took office, he appointed Gregory Tony the Sheriff of Broward County.

 Tony ran to be elected to a full term in the 2020 Democratic primary, which practically guarantees election in democratic Broward.
 Israel, Al Pollock, Willie Jones, Andrew Maurice Smalling, and Santiago Vazquez also competed in the election.
 While the Sun-Sentinel, Broward County's leading newspaper, endorsed Israel, Tony narrowly prevailed – winning 37% of the vote to Israel's 35%.
 Tony defeated Wayne Clark in the general election with 63% of the vote.

 Tony made police reform the central issue of his campaign.

 In his first campaign advertisement he stated that he "suspended and fired some deputies accused of excessive force.
 He fired Christopher Krickovich after the department Professional Standards Committee recommended he be exonerated, and he replaced all the members of the Committee except for Jeff Bell."
 He fired "at least five deputies" for misconduct.

 He also fired deputies Kevin Fanti and Jorge Sobrino.
 Tony fired deputies Brian Miller, Edward Eason, and Joshua Stambaugh for neglect of duty during the Stoneman Douglas High School shooting.

 On April 3, 2020, Broward deputy Shannon Bennett, 39, died from COVID-19 which he contracted in the line of duty during the COVID-19 pandemic in Florida.
 As of April 5, more than a dozen Sheriff's Office employees had tested positive.
 On April 7, Deputy Union president Jeff Bell published a column in the Sun Sentinel, accusing Tony of poor leadership and specifically not providing deputies with sufficient personal protective equipment and Tony's failure to respond to their memos about the situation, a charge Tony denied in a news conference held the same day.

 Tony referred to Bell as a "rogue employee", who, although a deputy, works full time for the union and "hasn't worn a uniform in years".
 Tony described Bell's actions as "dishonorable" because of his attempt, in Tony's words, to use Bennett's death "to politicize and capitalize on a moment when we lost one of our own".

 On April 10, Tony suspended Jeff Bell indefinitely with pay, "saying he made false statements, has corrupt practices, has exhibited conduct that is unbecoming and has not used proper discretion", and started an Internal Affairs case.
 Tony then terminated the union president in January 2022.

 On April 15 there were 77 positive coronavirus cases reported in the department.

 On April 20, the Deputies union released the results of a 693–93 vote of no confidence in Tony, and the Lieutenants union, also citing the lack of personal protective equipment, a vote of 33–5.

 On June 3, 2020, the union wrote governor DeSantis to formally request that Tony be removed.
 The governor did not take any action.